 Microneedling Meets Skincare

-After a treatment, keep in mind it is important to use gentle products, though.
-After all, your skin has just been through micro trauma.
+After treatment, keep in mind it is important to use gentle products, though.
+After all, your skin has just been through microtrauma.
 Gentle cleansers and moisturizers are the way to go.
-Try Sunday Riley’s Ceramic Slip Cleanser and Tidal Brightening Enzyme Water Cream.
+Try Sunday Riley’s Ceramic Slip Cleanser and C.E.O.
+Vitamin C Rich Hydration Cream.